simula/datasets.simula.no/datasets/kvasir-vqa-x1.md

 ## Contact

-sushant@simula.no, michael@simula.no, vajira@simula.no, steven@simula.no or paalh@simula.no
+Please contact sushant@simula.no, michael@simula.no, vajira@simula.no, steven@simula.no or paalh@simula.no for any questions regarding the dataset.